tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 I recommend 1 followed by 3 or 4.  ie for C++17, just don't generate `operator<()` and then introduce a new operator post C++17.
 These are better than option 2 (opt-in) because order _is_ worthwhile, even when "less" doesn't make sense - it is a separate concept, and should be kept separate.

+## Conclusion(s)

+1. Most importantly, please don't generate `operate<()` _by default_.
+It is just wrong.
+2. Please take some other path towards default ordering - one of the paths suggested above, or some other path, just not default generated `operator<()`.

+The rest of this paper discusses why separation of "less" and "representative order" is important, and why generating representative order some other way than `operator<()` would be worthwhile, but the main point of the paper has already been made: _we should not generate `operator<()` by default_.

 ### Other uses

 I think "less" and "representative order" are fundamentally different, and if we had both as independent concepts, we would find many natural uses.